kotchaosu/vagrant_workshop/README.md

     $ sudo docker-compose up

 Boom!
 We have Rails server connected to PSQL, both running on guest machine!
 Can we see the app in web browser?
 Sadly - no. Keep in mind, Rails server opens guest's port 3000, but it doesn't affect host.
 What we need here is port forwarding.
-Assuming port 3000 is busy on host change line 25 in Vagrantfile.
+Assuming port 3000 is busy on host, change line 25 in Vagrantfile.

     config.vm.network "forwarded_port", guest: 3000, host: 18080